 How to pass ISO 9001 audit?
 5 Steps of the ISO 9001 audit process

 Once you’ve chosen your certification body, an auditor will be dispatched to your organization twice before deciding on whether you will be awarded the certification for the standard you have applied for.
 The first audit is where the auditor ensures that you have a documented system in place, and the second is where your operational processes are reviewed.
 Once these two steps are complete, the auditor will make their decision and inform the certification body on whether they recommend that your organization be issued with a certificate or not.
 We strictly suggest you to read about advantages of ISO 9001 certification get familiar with the importance of it.

 Once you have been awarded the certificate, it has a validity of 3 years providing you undergo 2 surveillance audits throughout that period and within 12 months of each other.
 The purpose of the surveillance audits is to keep track of whether or not your systems are being maintained.
 When the 3-year period is over, a recertification audit will take place to review your entire system, and providing you pass, your certificate will be extended for another 3 years.
 Now, let us take a closer look at the 5 steps involved in the ISO 9001 audit process.

-Stage 1, Confirm the scope of activity and verifies your QMS
+ISO 9001 stage 1 audit; Confirm the scope of activity and verifies your QMS

-At the end of the stage 1 audit, if everything went well, the auditor would recommend you move on to stage 2.
+At the end of the ISO 9001 stage 1 audit, if everything went well, the auditor would recommend you move on to stage 2.
 If on the other hand things did not go well, and the auditor determines that your systems do not meet all the requirements, they will document the issues that need to be resolved in a report, and you will have to correct them before moving on to the next audit.
 Otherwise, you might be asked to repeat stage 1.

 Stage 2, Focusing on the organizational operating aspects

-The second and decisive phase of the ISO 9001 certification audit procedure is what is referred to as stage 2.
+The second and decisive phase of the ISO 9001 audit procedure is what is referred to as stage 2.
 It is based on stage 1 but more in-depth.
 The auditor will go over the documentation, again, focusing this time on the organizational operating aspects.
 During this phase, the auditor will engage with employees and ask them questions about their roles and responsibilities while taking a closer look at what they do and testing their understanding of the ISO 9001 QMS policies.

 Stage 3, Obtain your Certificate in ISO 9001 audit procedure

 Instead, they include a recommendation in their final report for the certification body to award you the certificate.
 Once the report is forwarded to the certification body, their technical committee will conduct a final review to ensure that everything went according to their standards.
 How long it will take for them to issue your certificate varies based on the certification body’s internal process, and can take anywhere between 1 to 10 weeks.
 How familiar are you with ISO 9001 requirement and its commitment?
 Reading the relevant article can help you to expand your knowledge.

-Stage 4, Surveillance Audits
+Stage 4, Surveillance Audits in ISO audit process

 Finally, before your three-year cycle is set to expire, you will have to go through recertification.
 The recertification audit consists of a deep dive into what your organization has taken away from the last 3 years and the progress it has made while using the QMS.
 That’s the last step of how to pass ISO 9001 audit.

 The recertification audit does not only look back, it also looks ahead, and examines the quality objectives and plans you’ve set for your organization for the next 3 years.
 If you pass this audit successfully, you will be issued a three-year extension on your certification and the perpetual cycle begins once again with your surveillance audit.
 For more information about ISO 45001 auditing you can click on the related link and read the relevant article.